Ralith/hecs/README.md

 database, and has the same benefits: the CPU can accurately predict memory accesses, bypassing unneeded data, maximizing cache use and minimizing latency.

+### Why Not ECS?

+An ECS world is not a be-all end-all data structure.
+Most games will store significant amounts of state in other structures.
+For example, many games maintain a spatial index structure (e.g. a tile map or bounding volume hierarchy) used to find entities and obstacles near a certain location for efficient collision detection without searching the entire world.

+If you need to search for specific entities using criteria other than the types of their components, consider maintaining a specialized index beside your world, storing `Entity` handles and whatever other data is necessary.
+Insert into the index when spawning relevant entities, and include a component with that allows efficiently removing them from the index when despawning.

 ### Other Libraries

 hecs would not exist if not for the great work done by others to introduce and